omar-almouallem/E-Commerce/README.md

 ### Setup
-1- run npm i
+1- `npm install`<br />
-2-  npm start for both client and server side to start the development server
+2-  `npm run start` // for both client and server side to start the development server